Skip to content

 “This is a fantastic platform on which to build women’s sailing.”

-The Canadian team, known corporately as Concorde Pacific Racing, will compete against teams from the U.S., U.K., New Zealand, Australia, Spain, Netherlands, Germany, Italy, Sweden and Switzerland.
+The Canadian team, known corporately as Concord Pacific Racing, will compete against teams from the U.S., U.K., New Zealand, Australia, Spain, Netherlands, Germany, Italy, Sweden and Switzerland.
 The women’s regatta begins this weekend with the finals to be held alongside the main America’s Cup finals beginning Oct.
 13.

 The America’s Cup, described as the Super Bowl of sailing, is held every three years, has been raced for 173 years and is the oldest trophy still being contested in international sports.
 While women have competed on crews in the past, this will be the first standalone America’s Cup competition for females.